Mosul two years after “liberation from ISIS” – an evaluation

-This basic mood, paired with absolutely catastrophic living conditions in the western part of the city, are already exploited by ISIS for thei.
-Without well-established local communities, which also served as social systems, IS cells can move back to deserted homes near the old town.
+This basic mood, paired with absolutely catastrophic living conditions in the western part of the city, are already exploited by ISIS for their adavantage.
+Without well-established local communities, which also served as social control systems, ISIS cells can move back to deserted homes near the old town.
 Only a few quarters are inhabited again, estimates speak of almost 10% of the old town and the adjacent neighborhoods.

-The function of the ukhtar, a leader of the neighborhood, who knows all the inhabitants, is of extreme importance.
-He watches over the social connections in the district and acts as a guarantor to the authorities, according to reputation.
+The function of the mukhtar, a leader of the neighborhood, who knows all the inhabitants, is of extreme importance.
+He watches over the social connections in the district and acts as a guarantor to the authorities, according to their reputation.
 He represents the district to the outside and is at the same time responsible for the behavior of "his" residents.
-It is not without reason that attacks on ukhtars in Mosul and the surrounding area have been resuming for almost one and a half years.
-Mostly these can be attributed to IS.
-Where there is no control over population dynamics, IS cells can exploit this information vacuum and the population.
+It is not without reason that attacks on mukhtars in Mosul and the surrounding area have been resuming for almost one and a half years.
+Mostly these can be attributed to ISIS sleeper cells.
+Where there is no control over population dynamics, ISIS cells can exploit this information vacuum and mingle with the population.
 The result is a spiral of violence from slow infiltration, attacks on local community representatives, reactions and attacks of the militias on civilians and increased resentment.

-To break this vicious circle of lack of economic perspective, lack of political participation and repression by state organs on the one hand, and a resurgent IS on the other hand, would be in the sense of a reconciliation policy. , .
-Iran's influence the economic, political and security interests of Iraq has grown steadily since 2014.
-A consolidation of Hashd al-Sha'abi in the political fabric of Iraq has hitherto put into the distance a reintegration of the people.
+To break this vicious circle of lack of economic perspective, lack of political participation and repression by state organs on the one hand, and a resurgent ISIS militia on the other hand, would be in the sense of a reconciliation policy.
+Baghdad seems hesitant to capitalize on this momeentum so far, the fronts eem too hardened.
+Iran's influence over the economical, political and security interests of Iraq has grown steadily since 2014.
+A consolidation of the Hashd al-Sha'abi in the political fabric of Iraq has hitherto put into the distance a reintegration of the people of Mosul.
 A circumstance that the leading cadres of the Islamic State will carefully observe and use.